 The 78-hectare archaeological park is 2.5km west of the town of San Agustín.
-There are about 130 statues in the park in total, either found in situ or collected from other areas, including some of the best examples of San Agustín statuary.
-Plan on spending around three hours in the park.
+There are over 130 statues in the park in total, either found in situ or collected from other areas, including some of the best examples of San Agustín statuary, with human or animal features, or a mixture of the two.
+Don't miss the carved tombs either.
 Reputable guides congregate around the museum.

 At the entrance to the park is the Museo Arqueológico, which features smaller statues, pottery, utensils, jewelry and other objects, along with interesting background information about the San Agustín culture.

-Besides the various clusters of statues (called mesitas) is the Fuente de Lavapatas.
+Besides the mesitas is the Fuente de Lavapatas.
 Carved in the rocky bed of the stream, it is a complex labyrinth of ducts and small, terraced pools decorated with images of serpents, lizards and human figures.
 Archaeologists believe the baths were used for ritual ablutions and the worship of aquatic deities.

 From here, the path winds uphill to the Alto de Lavapatas, the oldest archaeological site in San Agustín.
 You'll find a few tombs guarded by statues, and get a panoramic view over the surrounding countryside.